py-why/EconML/doc/spec/api.rst

             Available only when inference is not None, when calling the fit method.

             Parameters:
-            X: optional (m, d_x) matrix of features for each sample
+            X:  (m, d_x) matrix of features for each sample, optional
-            T0: optional (m, d_t) matrix of base treatments for each sample
+            T0: (m, d_t) matrix of base treatments for each sample, optional
-            T1: optional (m, d_t) matrix of target treatments for each sample
+            T1: (m, d_t) matrix of target treatments for each sample, optional
-            alpha: optional float in [0, 1] of the (1-alpha) level of confidence
+            alpha: float in [0, 1] of the (1-alpha) level of confidence, optional

             Returns:
             lower, upper : tuple of the lower and the upper bounds of the confidence interval